Six Black-Owned Travel Businesses To Support

 NOMADNESS Travel Tribe

 NOMADNESS acts as an influencer for millennial explorers of color.
-Through planned trips, media content, and travel innovation, it promotes a mission of travel for all people.
+Through planned trips, media content, and travel innovation, it promotes travel for all people.
 Since its foundation in September 2011, NOMADNESS’s Tribe has grown to include over 20,000 members.
 To join the Tribe, participants need only a passport stamp and plenty of enthusiasm.

 In addition to their trips, NOMADNESS ran the first U.S. conference for millennial travelers of color, the #NMDN ALTERnative Travel Conference.
 It also sells merch through its online store, NOMADNESSMERCH.COM.